Nan227/GifTastic/README.md

 # GifTastic

 This project user can add a cortoon name on the button.
-After user click at the button name.
-This app will display gif files from a Giphy.com
+If user clicks on the cartoon button name.
+This app will display some Gif files from a Giphy.com